vuvannghia452002/Tech/contents/Tuan9/latex/main.md

 In the "SECURITY AND PRIVACY CHALLENGES" section, there is a summary as follows:

-**Loss of Control**: Users experience diminished control over their data when moving from local servers to remote cloud servers.
+Loss of Control: Users experience diminished control over their data when moving from local servers to remote cloud servers.

-**Data Breaches**: Data loss and breaches are recognized as top threats in cloud computing environments.
+Data Breaches: Data loss and breaches are recognized as top threats in cloud computing environments.

-**Multi-Region Regulations**: Data may be stored across data centers in multiple legal jurisdictions, raising concerns about compliance with local laws.
+Multi-Region Regulations: Data may be stored across data centers in multiple legal jurisdictions, raising concerns about compliance with local laws.

-**Managerial Challenges**: Non-technical managerial issues are closely related to technical solutions needed to address corresponding technical challenges.
+Managerial Challenges: Non-technical managerial issues are closely related to technical solutions needed to address corresponding technical challenges.

 <!--  -->

 In the "Attack Vectors" section, there is a summary as follows:

-- **Network**: Network-based attacks can impact security, data integrity, and the availability of CP data centers.
+Network: Network-based attacks can impact security, data integrity, and the availability of CP data centers.

-- **Hypervisor**: Internal users can exploit the hypervisor to attack other VM instances, especially in multi-tenant environments.
+Hypervisor: Internal users can exploit the hypervisor to attack other VM instances, especially in multi-tenant environments.

-- **Hardware**: Hardware-based attacks can leverage the multi-tenancy environment to access physical resources like memory, disk buses, and cache.
+Hardware: Hardware-based attacks can leverage the multi-tenancy environment to access physical resources like memory, disk buses, and cache.

-- **Defense Measures**: Discusses defense solutions against network, hardware, and hypervisor-based attacks, including emerging technologies like Intel SGX and ARM TrustZone.
+Defense Measures: Discusses defense solutions against network, hardware, and hypervisor-based attacks, including emerging technologies like Intel SGX and ARM TrustZone.